 Students Build Tiny House for $15,000 at Black Rock Forest

-Black Rock Forest Consortium is pleased to welcome juniors from Avenues: The World School and their science teachers, Steven Carpenter and Jason Hoeksema, for a day of student-led tours of the new tiny house at Black Rock Forest on Saturday, November 5th from 11 AM - 2 PM.
+Black Rock Forest Consortium was pleased to welcome juniors from Avenues: The World School and their science teachers, Steven Carpenter and Jason Hoeksema, for a day of student-led tours of the new tiny house at Black Rock Forest on Saturday, November 5, 2016.

-The Integrated Science students designed and built the house last spring to study energy transfer in physical and electrical systems - as well as ecological systems, through a composting toilet study.
+The Integrated Science students designed and built the house in the spring of 2016 to study energy transfer in physical and electrical systems - as well as ecological systems, through a composting toilet study.
 With a budget of $15,000 and stringent requirements - including 100 s.f. of living space and off-grid energy sources to power light, heat, running water and appliances - the students had to extract maximum thermal performance from the house and choose which comforts of home to provide.

 Tours of the tiny house are available by appointment only.
 For a "virtual" tour, see the photos and read the Times Herald Record's coverage of the tiny house tours; watch the Avenues video that explains the project and shows the tiny house being constructed; and take the 360 degree tour (which immediately follows the video on the Avenues blog).